ammdias/mybkp/MANUAL.md

        $ mybkp --help

+4. You may uninstall the program with the command:

+       $ mybkp --uninstall

+   or run the uninstall script in the program's install directory:

+       $ python3 UNINSTALL.py

 Before using the program, you must configure at least one backup profile.
 Read the following section for instructions on how to accomplish that.

 CONFIGURATION
 -------------